smancill/clara-java/README.md

     $ ./gradlew

-To install the Clara artifact to the local Maven repository:

-    $ ./gradlew install

 To deploy the binary distribution to `$CLARA_HOME`:

     $ ./gradlew deploy

+To publish the Clara artifacts to the local Maven repository:

+    $ ./gradlew publishToMavenLocal

 ### Importing the project into your IDE